GOLFING, FISHING, WALKING & VERY MANY OTHER ACTIVITIES TO ENJOY

 The Highlands are rightly famous for their malt whiskies and Embo House is happily placed in an area which allows you to learn as much as you want about Scotland’s national drink.
 Six famous distilleries are within an easy drive: Glenmorangie, Balblair, Clynelish, Dalmore, Glen Ord and Old Pulteney.
 It is easy to arrange a tour.

 It’s not just the distilleries which are serving!
 Visit ‘The Whisky Bar’ in the Castle Hotel Dornoch.
 It has won many awards and has a vast collection of the finest whiskies in the land.
-The Carnegie Whisky Cellars in the Courthouse in Castle St. is happy to arrange tastings and pack you off with whisky which will last you the rest of the year, – or just sit and sip your own favourite in Embo House’s own Whisky bar (with honestly tab).
+The Carnegie Whisky Cellars in the Courthouse in Castle St. is happy to arrange tastings and pack you off with whisky which will last you the rest of the year, – or just sit and sip your own favourite in Embo House’s own Whisky bar (with honesty tab).

 Dornoch runs an annual Whisky Festival in October, which includes, tastings, distillery tours, ceilidhs and lots more.